blackbox24/dj-push-notification/README.md

 [X] change directory to the rootconfig directory and type `uvicorn config.asgi:application --port 8000 --workers 4 --log-level debug --reload`
 [X] create urls to handle websocket connect and requests [X] create consumers to act as views and build it
+[X] create function to handle accepting and disconnecting and also pushing notification users [X] add a context and template